IBM/openapi-to-graphql/packages/oasgraph-cli/README.md

 Options:
-  -V, --version             output the version number -p, --port <port>         select the port where the server will start -s, --strict              throw an error if OASGraph cannot run without compensating for errors or missing data in the OAS -a, --addSubOperations    nest operations based on path hierarchy -f, --fillEmptyResponses  create placeholder schemas for operations with HTTP status code 204 (no response) rather than ignore them
+  -V, --version             output the version number -p, --port <port>         select the port where the server will start -u, --url <url>           select the base url which paths will be built on -s, --strict              throw an error if OASGraph cannot run without compensating for errors or missing data in the OAS -a, --addSubOperations    nest operations based on path hierarchy -f, --fillEmptyResponses  create placeholder schemas for operations with HTTP status code 204 (no response) rather than ignore them
-  --no-viewer               do not create GraphQL viewer objects for passing authentication credentials --save <file path>        save schema to path and do not start server -h, --help                output usage information
+  --cors                    enable Cross-origin resource sharing (CORS) --no-viewer               do not create GraphQL viewer objects for passing authentication credentials --save <file path>        save schema to path and do not start server -h, --help                output usage information